Skip to main content

 Implicit Back Jump5It is paid when all instructions in the current continuation are executed and execution flow jumps back to the continuation from which the just finished continuation was called.

-FunC constructions gas fees
+FunC constructs gas fees

 However, generally, fees related to bit-lengths are minor in comparison with fees related to cell parsing and creation, as well as jumps and just number of executed instructions.